xdrpp/xdrpp/doc/xdrc.1.md

     defined to 1, if you wish to test for xdrc vs. other RPC compilers.)

+\-pedantic
+:	By default, certain slight deviations from RFC4506, such as
+	leaving a comma after the last element of an enum, are treated as warnings rather than errors.
+With the `-pedantic` flag, all warnings become errors.

 # EXAMPLES

 Consider the following XDR program definition in a file myprog.x: